 - and you have access to powerful tools, like tracked phone numbers

 Once your campaign (campaign > ad groups > keywords > ads) is all set up, your ads will display to people who search using the keywords you added to your account.
 You can limit who sees your ads by the day of the week, the time of a day, and even the location the customer is currently at.
 When using contextual ads, you can further qualify the people who click your ads by including action keywords, like buy, service, emergency, etc. This means that the clicks you receive will have a very good chance to turn into an actual sale.
-With no long-term commitments, very little money down ($20) and access to one of the largest segments of the internet population, Google Adwords is an extremely powerful business tool.
+With no long-term commitments, very little money down ($20) and access to one of the largest segments of the internet population, Google Ads is an extremely powerful business tool.

 The Bad: Everyone else knows this, so you have a lot of competition.
 Prices per click are higher than Bing due to more competition.

 Expert Tips: Turn off Google partners to only show ads to Google.com users to get the highest quality clicks.
 Also keep a close eye on your budget – you can literally spend thousands a day if you don’t have your budget settings correct.
 You can learn more via our Google Ads Primer.

 The Good: Bing is typically cheaper and converts better than Google.
 This is probably due to less competition, and more spammers using Google as their primary search engine.
 For instance Bing traffic I see is typically 20% cheaper than Google, and that visitor has a 10-20% higher chance of calling or emailing us.